 Whitney Plantation is believed to have been founded by Ambrose Haydel, a German immigrant who came to Louisiana in 1721.
-Haydel and his wife may have lived on the property as early as 1750, and it appears to have been Haydel's son, Jean Jacques,

-In 2008 New Orleans attorney John Cunnings purchased The Whitney Plantation and is in the process of restoring the buildings and site as a folk history site.
+Haydel and his wife may have lived on the property as early as 1750, and it appears to have been Haydel's son, Jean Jacques, who built purchased The Whitney Plantation and is in the process of restoring the buildings and site as a folk history site.